AnyBody/tutorials/A_Getting_started_anyscript/lesson6.md

 previous lesson: {download}`demo.lesson6.any <Downloads/demo.lesson6.any>`.
 :::

-So far the model graphically resembles a "stick figure representation".
+So far, the model graphically resembles a "stick figure representation".
-However realistic bone geometries can improve both aesthetics and visual comprehension of a model's anatomy, as illustrated by the two pictures below.
+However, realistic bone geometries can improve both aesthetics and visual comprehension of a model's anatomy, as illustrated by the two pictures below.